ChinmayAmrutkar/3D-Object_Detection/README.md

-# 🔍 Advanced 3D Object Detection for Autonomous Driving
+# Enhancing Real-Time 3D Object Detection for Autonomous Driving via CBAM-FPN-ResNet18

 This repository contains the code, results, and model enhancements from our research project on 3D object detection using only LiDAR point clouds.
 **"Enhancing Real-Time 3D Object Detection for Autonomous Driving via CBAM-FPN-ResNet18"**